Authentication flows involving AM fail.

-You can capture a HAR file as described in: How do I create a HAR file for troubleshooting AM/OpenAM (All versions)?
+You can capture a HAR file as described in: How do I create a HAR file for troubleshooting AM?

 The maxHttpHeaderSize attribute may not be present in the server.xml file, but still defaults to 8KB.

 This issue can be resolved by increasing the max header size in Tomcat.
 You should increase it to a size that will accommodate your expected token sizes; examining network traffic using your browser's Developer Tools or capturing a HAR file when authentication fails can help you determine the size of the token being passed in the header.
-Otherwise, increasing it to 16KB is a good starting point; this is recommended as the minimum for client-based sessions in the documentation: Authentication and Single Sign-On Guide › Planning for Client-Based Sessions.
+Otherwise, increasing it to 16KB is a good starting point; this is recommended as the minimum for client-side sessions in the documentation: Configure client-side sessions.

 Increasing the header size may consume more memory; you should test this to determine the optimal size in your environment.

 - Edit the server.xml file and amend the maxHttpHeaderSize value, for example, to increase it to 16KB: <Connector port="443" maxHttpHeaderSize="16384" protocol="HTTP/1.1" SSLEnabled="true"If this attribute is not present, you should add it with the new value.